All Episodes

 It's not a system setting.

-Like uh in a number of Mac apps, you can save anything as a PDF using the print dialog box.
+Like in a number of Mac apps, you can save anything as a PDF using the print dialog box.

 You say print the PDF.

-But it's still a PDF file, it still Opens.
+But it's still a PDF file.

-That's a difference.
+That's the difference.

-Apparently on your system, without the extension, it won't open on mine, whether the extension's there or not, it will.
+Apparently, on your system, without the extension, it won't open.

-Except you're still stuck with Windows, even if you fix the problem.
+And if that's the case, then your problem will be solved, except you're still stuck with Windows, even if you fix the problem.

 Unlocker.